p-lr/TrekMe/Readme.md

 <img src="doc/images/new-marker.jpg" width="300">
 </p>

-With its reds arrows turning around it, its shows that it can be moved by dragging the blue circle.
-When you're satisfied with its position, tap on the red circle at the center.
-It then morphs to its static form.
+The marker can be moved by dragging the blue circle.
+When you're satisfied with its position, tap once anywhere on the blue circle.

 Tapping a marker displays a popup: